spookysalsa/medermade.github.io/week-3/9-gps1-2/README.md

   - Examine pair-programming concepts

 ## Summary
-  Welcome to your first Guided Pairing Session (GPS!)
+Welcome to your second Guided Pairing Session (GPS!)
-  We are excited to have you in Phase 0 and to work with you to get you prepared for an exciting time at DBC.

 This GPS is designed to help you examine pair programming and the roles of driver and navigator.
 Your goal is to design and build a single-page website that introduces the concept of pair programming!

-  **Since this is your first pairing session, it is important to have a good check-in (so don't forget!).**
+You've had a bit of experience with programming, but it's a good time to solidify your understanding of it and practice!

 ## Release 0: Wireframe the site
 Discuss how you want the page to look.
 Draw a wireframe or use a wireframing tool with your pair.
 It doesn't have to be perfect, but get a rough idea of how you want the site to look.